In today’s post, I’m going to give you 10 logo design tips to use when designing a logo

 10. Deploy with Consistency

-It’s our final tip, we’re almost through!
+It’s the last of our logo design tips, we’re almost through!

 We saved the most important for last